 Help Control Storm Water Run-Off

-Harvesting rainwater can also help control stormwater run-off, reduce potential flooding in some areas and reduce erosion because it doesn’t cause scale and corrosion like hard water does.
+Harvesting rainwater can also help control stormwater run-off, reduce potential flooding in some areas, and reduce erosion because it doesn’t cause scale and corrosion as hard water does.

 Use Collected Rain Water for Non-Drinking Purposes

-While the collected rainwater isn’t recommended for drinking, it can, however, be used for non-drinking purposes.
-Some common non-drinking purposes of collected rainwater are washing your car, watering your garden or bathing your dog.
-Also, run-off water usually ends up getting polluted and contaminated by oils, toxins, and poisons, which ultimately pollutes the water that we eventually drink.
+Health experts never recommend drinking collected rainwater (it’s non-potable).
+However, you can use it for non-drinking purposes.
+Some everyday non-drinking purposes for collected rainwater include washing your car, watering your garden, and bathing your dog.
+Also, run-off water usually ends up getting polluted and contaminated by oils, toxins, and poisons.

 How to Collect Rain Water